This site is intended for UK healthcare professionals.

 There are two aspects to this: 1) the technical and logistical requirements, and 2) the regulatory requirements of offering healthcare products online.
 As we will see, many of the regulatory requirements relate to the technical and logistical requirements.
 Let’s look at these first.

+Effective stockholding management becomes vital as your online presence grows.
 There are advantages to investing in an online shop: it can help you manage stock more effectively, because you have a more accurate picture of what you’ve sold, which means you can save money by buying more stock at the right times.
 It can also improve safety, by making it easier to keep an audit trail of how often individual people are repeat buying medicines.
-By starting this journey now and in small steps you are also moving with the times and technology, and preparing yourself if there was another pandemic.

 As a pharmacy, there are four types of products you might consider selling: